Energy transition

-Waddi Wind and Solar Farm
+Waddi Wind Farm

 Informed by the findings and our team’s advice, Tilt Renewables has been able to minimise the clearing of native vegetation and avoid impacts to significant flora species and vegetation within the DBCA-managed Conservation Park.
 A project-wide clearing permit application was prepared by our team, which included a DBCA-approved Hygiene Protocol to allow the wind farm to be constructed and connected to the nearby Cataby substation, while preventing pathogens and weed species being introduced to the Conservation Park.